espocrm/documentation/docs/administration/bpm-formula.md

 *As of v2.14.*

 Returns the code of a caught error.
 Error codes are of the string type.
-Can be used in after a catching Error Event.
+Can be used after a catching Error Event.

 ### bpm\caughtErrorMessage

 *As of v2.14.*

 Returns the message of a caught exception.
-Can be used in after a catching Error Event.
+Can be used after a catching Error Event.